-- (a) Whether the dismissal pertains to all parties and claims on appeal. - (b) Whether the appeal is to be dismissed without prejudice (which may be granted by the clerk) or with prejudice (which must be ruled upon by a panel of three judges). - (c) Whether the parties are to bear their own costs or another agreed apportionment.
+- (a) Whether the dismissal pertains to all parties and claims on appeal. - (b) Whether the parties are to bear their own costs or another agreed apportionment.

 The motion to dismiss either should be signed by all parties or, if submitted by one party, should contain an explicit statement that all other parties to the settlement agreement consent.
 If submitted by only one party, the motion should be submitted by the appellant.
 All motions must be accompanied by a certificate of service and a certificate of interested parties (11th Cir.
 R. 27-1(a)).